-a) Report the non-conformance to the Administrator and Administering Authority in accordance with Clause 7 of this Technical Specification.
-Including the size of the rainfall event ARI6, duration of the rainfall event (where applicable), the water quality parameter that exceeded the criteria and level that was recorded from within the Site and downstream of the Site.
+- a) Report the non-conformance to the Administrator and Administering Authority in accordance with Clause 7 of this Technical Specification.
+Including the size of the rainfall event ARI, duration of the rainfall event (where applicable), the water quality parameter that exceeded the criteria and level that was recorded from within the Site and downstream of the Site. - b) Undertake an investigation in accordance with the processes outlined in the Administering Authority's Procedural Guide, Summary Sheet, and - c) Develop and implement corrective actions such as improved work procedures or Management Measures to improve water quality and prevent re-occurrence of Monitoring non-conformances.